| Photo by James Tracy |

 Most of God’s promises are “If-then” promises.
 “If you do XYZ Then I will do ABC.”

-“If” Nenevah didn’t repent, “Then” God would destroy them (though it appears Jonah left that last part out and expected God to just destroy them no matter what.)
+“If” Nineveh didn’t repent, “Then” God would destroy them (though it appears Jonah left that part about repentance out and expected God to just destroy them no matter what.)

 “If” we accept Jesus as our Savior and Boss, “Then” God will erase all our sins and take us to Heaven.
 If we don’t do our part, however, God won’t do His.